Pricey beers lift SABMiller's quarterly underlying sales

-LONDON Demand for higher-priced beers helped SABMiller SAB.L to report a pick-up in quarterly underlying sales despite currency headwinds, a day after it formally received a $100-billion-plus takeover bid from industry leader Anheuser-Busch InBev (ABI.BR).
+LONDON Demand for higher-priced beers helped SABMiller to report a pick-up in quarterly underlying sales despite currency headwinds, a day after it formally received a $100 (66 billion pounds)-billion-plus takeover bid from industry leader Anheuser-Busch InBev.

 The maker of beers such as Peroni and Grolsch said on Thursday its performance accelerated in the second quarter, with underlying revenue rising 6 percent and beverage volume up 2 percent from the prior year.